Thailand: Third COVID wave threatens plans to reopen tourism | DW | 19.04.2021

-A new surge in infections and sluggish vaccine rollout could postpone plans to resume foreign tourism.
+A new surge in coronavirus infections and a sluggish vaccine rollout could postpone plans to resume Thailand's foreign tourism sector.
 People working in the travel industry are struggling to make ends meet.

-Varistha's (name changed) life was turned upside down by the coronavirus.
-A flight attendant-turned-pilot, she graduated from a rigorous — and expensive — year-long training course shortly before the pandemic hit.
+Varistha's life was turned upside down by the coronavirus.
+The flight attendant-turned-pilot, who asked for her real name not to be used, graduated from a rigorous — and expensive — year-long training course shortly before the pandemic hit.

 "My life hasn't gone as planned and I have struggled to land a job.
 Many companies cannot hire me as I'm still employed by the airline," Varistha told DW.